ReubenGitHub/website/README.md

+# To build the site:
+`docker build --no-cache -t mywebsite .`
-# To run the site once built/in a container
+# To run the site once built/in a container:
-Run `docker run -it -p 5000:5000 mywebsite`
+`docker run -it -p 5000:5000 mywebsite`
+# To get in a container without running it (to investigate built files for example):
+`docker run -it mywebsite /bin/bash`
+# Run flask api just with python for debugging:
+`python3 api/api.py`

+`python3 setup.py build_ext --inplace`